Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-classes.md

 ## Instantiate a class

 At this point, you have a very simple (and nearly useless) class, but it serves to show how classes are defined.
-Now let's created an object from the class.
+Now let's create an object from the class.

 1. Add the following statement to the notebook and run it: